isgaab/SilverRail/README.md

 # Bus/Train/Walk (k-NN Model)
 This model is for Bus/Train/Walk data, the model was trained on 12 datasets containing Bus/Train/Walk Accelarator information in X, Y and Z.

+# Weng/Train/Walk (Random Forest)
+This model is for Train/Walk data, model is trained on 11 datasets and then tested on the 12th dataset.
+Use Accelerometer, Gyroscope and Magnetometer readings.
+More information can be found in README within the subfolder Weng:Train:Walk.